 With the LS-105 the amplitude of the square wave for each electrode is controllably adjustable from a minimum value, herein referred to as the Freedericksz voltage, to a maximum value of approximately 100Vrms.
 This is controlled via two analog input voltages via front panel BNC connectors, one for horizontal and one for vertical.
 The LS-105 provides an internal 5 kHz square wave, which may be monitored via a back panel SMA connection.
 An external square wave signal may also be applied via a back panel SMA connection.
-If an external square wave signal is applied, the LS-105 will detect this signal and override the internal square wave.
+If an external square wave signal is applied, the wave.